ammanley/simple_customer_api/README.md

-# Shipt Customer API
+# Shipt Simple Customer API

-This is a simple API built in Flask, designed for I/O using JSON.
+This is a simple REST API built in Flask, designed to take REST URL inputs and return JSON.
 It uses SQLalchemy to interface with a Postgres database (using psycopg2 driver) and Alembic for database migration support.
 It demonstrates some key REST, unit-testing, and MVC ideas without getting bogged down in a full-fledged framework.
 ***

 ## Requirements